CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 The given manual test steps "mock" this state, as we cannot ensure that an error persists over time.
-If you want to test the real-life behavior, you may choose using the "default" rather than the "mock" type and instead of using `mock.error`, you may use the `submissionInstructionType` setting.
-Set it to `text` and add some SMP characters to the instructions (thus, workflow notes), like for example, the dove emoji: 🕊.
+If you want to test the real-life behavior, you may choose using the "default" rather than the "mock" type and instead of using `mock.error`, you may use the `submissionInstruction.characterType` setting.
+Set it to `unicode` and add some SMP characters to the instructions (thus, workflow notes), like for example, the dove emoji: 🕊.

 **Advantage**: The advantage of the real-world scenario is, that you may also test, that a submission in an error state may still be canceled.